Identifiability of linear compartmental tree models and a general formula for input-output equations: Background

 \subsection{Identifiability}

 A linear compartmental model is {\em structurally identifiable} if all of its parameters can be recovered from data~\cite{Bellman}.
 Here we focus on generic local identifiability, which allows for recovering parameters up to a finite set, except for those in a measure-zero set of parameter space.
-This concept, in the case of strongly connected models (and others as well), is captured by the following definition via input-output equations (this was proven by Ovchinnikov, Pogudin, and Thompson~\cite[Corollary~2]{Ovchinnikov-Pogudin-Thompson}).
+This concept, in the case of strongly connected models (and others as well), is captured by the { Definition~\ref{def:identifiable} (below)} via input-output equations (this was proven by Ovchinnikov, Pogudin, and Thompson~\cite[Corollary~2]{Ovchinnikov-Pogudin-Thompson}). { This connection between identifiability and input-output equations underlies our interest in formulas for the coefficient map (as in Proposition~\ref{prop:same-coeffs}). }

 \begin{definition} Consider a strongly connected linear compartmental model $\mathcal{M} = (G, In, Out, Leak)$ with at least one input.
 Assume that $|E_G| + |Leak| \geq 1$.
 Let $c : \mathbb{R}^{|E_G| + |Leak|} \to \mathbb{R}^m$ be the coefficient map arising from the input-output equations~\eqref{eq:i-o-for-M-general}.
 Then $\mathcal{M}$ is: \begin{enumerate}[label=(\roman*)] \item \emph{generically locally identifiable} if, outside a set of measure zero, every point in $\mathbb{R}^{|E_G|+|Leak|}$ has an open neighborhood $U$ for which the restriction $c|_U : U \to \mathbb{R}^m$ is one-to-one; and \item \emph{unidentifiable} if $c$ is generically infinite-to-one. \end{enumerate} \end{definition}